ElektraInitiative/libelektra/src/plugins/mmapstorage/README.md

 ## Limitations

 Currently mapped files shall not be altered, otherwise the behaviour is undefined.
-Therefore we set an advisory lock with `flock()`, such that competing KDB instances can not overwrite mapped files.